-Mental Health in the Borderland: Part One
+Mental Health in the Borderland: Part One (Episode 2)

 During these unprecedented times, conversations about mental health have become more common.
 We constantly see social posts about how we can take care of our mental health during the pandemic and how to start those types of conversations with our loved ones.
 However, our borderland community is quite distinctive.
 In fact, many of us were in the process of healing from the August 3rd tragedy when the pandemic began.